Makdash49/color-chooser/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-Color Chooser
+Color Chooser:  Count & Hue

-Enter your name and the name of a color or its code.
+Enter a quantity between 1 and 100 and the name of a color or a color code.